cabol/nebulex/guides/getting-started.md

 ## Deleting entries

-We’ve now covered inserting (`set`), reading (`get`, `get!`, `all`) and updating entries.
-The last thing that we’ll cover in this guide is how to delete an entry using Nebulex.
+We’ve now covered inserting (`set`), reading (`get`, `get!`, `all`) and updating objects.
+Now let's see how to delete an object using Nebulex; the basic and/or main way to do so is through `delete/2` function.

 ```elixir
 Blog.Cache.delete(1)
 ```

-By default, `delete` returns the `key` either if success or not, therefore.
+By default, `delete` returns the `key` either if success or not, however, it is possible also to pass the `:return` option.

 ### Take